 This is especially important for temporary residents, new immigrants, or buyers with cross-border considerations.

-Click here to get more information about immigration-related legal services:
+Click here to learn more about immigration legal services.

 Anything not written into the Purchase & Sale Agreement is generally unenforceable.
 Verbal promises about repairs, inclusions, or timing may not be legally binding.
 All terms should be documented clearly in writing.